JBSCode/VCD_Prototype_Controller/README.md

 The datastructure of each UDP packet is very simple: 32 bytes where each byte defines the intensity of one LCD.

+If the board doesn't get any UDP data for more than 5 seconds it will turn to a demo mode.
+The demo mode will be stopped as soon as it retrieves new data packages.
+This can take up to a few seconds depending on the duration of the current demo mode.

 2015 Vincent Rebers, Jason Bruges Studio